FINAL PROGRAM NOW LIVE - CLICK HERE FOR DETAILS

 Almost half the global population lives in the Asia Pacific region in nations that have a wide range of socio-economic development and varying sophistication in healthcare.
 This opens the way for regional collaboration in clinical trials and research in NET that both address the challenges of managing a rare disease in countries with limited resources and also the ability to recruit large patient numbers in complex studies using the very latest techniques that will have international relevance.

-So please join us in the ‘World’s Most Liveable City’ in November 2018.
+So please join us in the ‘Clinical Research Capital of Australia’ in November 2018.

 Professor Rodney J. Hicks